-If you’ve been making YouTube content for any amount of time, you’ve probably come across the term “royalty free” when looking for music.
-If you’re wondering “what does royalty free mean?”, don’t worry!
+If you’ve been making YouTube content for any amount of time, you’ve probably come across the term “royalty-free” when looking for music.
+If you’re wondering “what does royalty-free mean?”, don’t worry!
 We’re here to help you understand the term and why it’s kinda a big deal.
+We’ll help you understand the basics of royalty-free music, how you can get a royalty-free music license, how it differs from copyright-free music and what you can do with it to go claim free on YouTube.

 First things first – what’s a royalty?